MatthewPierson/PyBoot/README.md

 Feel free to create a pull request if you want to help improve this, or create an issue if you find one!

-If you wish to donate to me, feel free to do so, but donations are in no way requiered or expected.
+If you wish to donate to me, feel free to do so, but donations are in no way required or expected.
 My paypal account is matthewpierson01@gmail.com (I can't create a paypal.me link in New Zealand sadly, so you'd need to send donations manually).
 I make these things for fun and to be useful to the jailbreak community, not for profit, but money is still nice =)

 ## Current device/iOS support